 “Good risk managers are unapologetic about taking actions to avoid or mitigate risk – even if the actions don’t always pay off – because they know that in the long run, their investors will survive the trip when other investors are left in smoking ruins at the side of the road to retirement.”

 Here’s to finishing that trip safely!

-If you’re not a client of Barber Financial Group’s and would like to discuss how market volatility might impact your retirement or simply want a second opinion, fill out the form below and someone will be in contact with you!
+If you’re not a client of Barber Financial Group’s and would like to discuss how market volatility might impact your retirement or simply want a second opinion, schedule a complimentary consultation below.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.